How to maintain cash flow across the customer lifecycle

 “When customers choose GoCardless, they stay with us for longer and they convert better.”
 Beverly Tu, Director of eCommerce, DocuSign

-Use bank debit to maximize cash flow at every stage of the customer journey
+Use bank debit to maximise cash flow at every stage of the customer journey

-By meeting your customer’s preferences, increasing currency coverage and reducing failed payments and churn, bank debit will maximize cash flowing into your business at every stage of the customer journey.
+By meeting your customer’s preferences, increasing currency coverage and reducing failed payments and churn, bank debit will maximise cash flowing into your business at every stage of the customer journey.